cuiyongbo/hello-world/my_wiki/data_structure/binary_tree_note.rst

     +========================================+============================================+
     | .. image:: images/full_binary_tree.jpg | .. image:: images/complete_binary_tree.jpg |
     +----------------------------------------+--------------------------------------------+

     According to wikipedia, A full binary tree is a tree in which every node other than the leaves has two children.
 A complete binary tree is a binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.

+#. leetcode exercise

+    * Explore - BST
+    *